 Rhythms in Physiology Lab

-Dr Karoly leads the Rhythms in Physiology Lab.
-Dr Karoly is a Senior Lecturer in the Department of
+Associate Professor Pip Karoly leads the Rhythms in Physiology Lab in the Department of

 Biomedical Engineering at the University of Melbourne.
 Her research is focused on exploring multiday